RIDING LESSONS in Chapel Hill, NC

 For riders wanting to jump, they must have the basics down and be able to control the horse confidently through their gaits before starting on trot/canter poles, cross rails and eventually moving up to verticals.

-In case of inclement weather, please call 919-225-8872 to find out if lessons are cancelled.
-If you are a “no show” you will be charged the full cost of the lesson.
+Since the weather at times is very unpredictable or in case of obvious inclement weather, please call/text 919-225-8872 to find out if lessons are cancelled.
+If you are a “no show” you will be responsible for payment of the full cost of the lesson.

-We need at least 24 hours notice if you will not attend your lesson.
-You will be charged the full cost of the lesson if you are a “no show.”
+Our policy is at least 24 hours notice if you will not attend your lesson.
+You will be responsible for the full cost of the lesson if you are a “no show.”

 First-time lesson students must fill out a waiver to participate.
 You can print it off and come prepared to save time, or we have extras at the barn.